 (*) Items recommended for adventure travelers

 Moleskin – If you’re doing a lot of trekking or walking, moleskin can save your feet.
 Blisters are no fun!

-Water purification tablets – Iodine or other forms of water purification tablets are nice to have on hand, especially if you’re trekking or traveling in very rural areas.
-If you’re sticking to primarily cities, don’t bother.
+Water purification tablets – Iodine or other forms of water purification tablets are helpful to have on hand, especially if you’re trekking or traveling in very rural areas.
+If you’re sticking to mostly cities, don’t bother.